Cynan Jones: Career

-Jones was born near Aberaeron, Ceredigion.
-The Long Dry, his first novel, was awarded a 2007 Betty Trask Award.
-In 2008, the author himself was named as the Hay Festival Scritture Giovani.
-A chapter from The Dig, first published in Granta Magazine, was shortlisted for the 2013 Sunday Times EFG Private Bank Short Story Award.
-The Dig, his most recent novel, won a 2014 Jerwood Fiction Uncovered Prize and the 2015 Wales Book of the Year Fiction Prize.
-That novel was also on the longlist for the 2014 Kirkus Prize in the US and the 2014 Warwick Prize for Writing.
+Jones published his next novel, The Dig (Granta Books), in 2014.
+A chapter from the novel, first published in Granta, was shortlisted for the 2013 Sunday Times Short Story Award.
+The Dig won a 2014 Jerwood Fiction Uncovered Prize and the 2015 Wales Book of the Year Fiction Prize.
+The Dig was also on the longlist for the 2014 Kirkus Prize in the US and the 2014 Warwick Prize for Writing.